ApiniLabs/PAC-ID/README.md

 **A:** The `tag:` URI scheme would not allow to form valid URLs.
 This was considered a major disadvantage, see also question above on "Why is a PAC-ID represented as an https URL?".

-**Q: Is the usage of PAC-IDs limited to liefe science / laboratories?**
+**Q: Is the usage of PAC-IDs limited to life science / laboratories?**

 **A:** Not by design.
 In principle PAC-IDs could be used everywhere where real work objects need to be unambiguously identified and referred to among otherwise unrelated systems.